Wendy Shearer

 In 1984 she established Wendy Shearer Landscape Architect Limited and for 24 years provided landscape architecture and heritage consulting services on a wide range of projects.

 Wendy has an exceptional ability to move beyond design and planning into implementation and construction especially within the evolving heritage field.
-She has a pioneering spirit which inspires both colleagues and clients, bridging the gap between landscape architecture and the protection of our most meaningful landmark sites.
+She has a pioneering spirit who inspires both colleagues and clients, bridging the gap between landscape architecture and the protection of our most meaningful landmark sites.

 CSLA | AAPC 12 Forillon Crescent, Ottawa ON K2M 2W5